djalbat/sufficient/README.md

 }
 ```

 Here the `clickHandler()` method will only be invoked in response to user interaction and this can only happen once the view has been attached to the DOM.
-And, in turn, this happens only after all of the requisite methods have been attached to the `controller` object.
+And, in turn, this happens only after all of the requisite methods have been attached to the `controller` object as described above.

 ### Creating tasks